In our neighborhood, nobody wants to be the homeowner with the sad-looking house during Christmas.

 Unpack Your Old Christmas Lights

-You’ll want to be sure that your lights aren’t all tangled up and that they’re in good shape.
-A good idea is to stretch them out completely on your garage floor and plug them in to confirm that all the bulbs still work.
+Assuming you’ve stored them properly, it’s a good idea to stretch them out on your garage floor and plug them in to confirm that all the bulbs still work.

-I can’t tell you how many times I’ve strung up lights on my house or Christmas tree only to find that one section didn’t work.
+I can’t tell you how often I’ve strung up lights on my house or Christmas tree only to find that one section didn’t work.
 Lesson learned.

 You should also avoid attaching too many lights together.
-Instead, arrange the lights in such a way that only three strands are connected.
+Instead, arrange the lights so that only three strands are connected.

 Buy a New Set of Christmas Lights

-If you don’t have Christmas lights for your garage already, you can buy some at your local store or online.
-String lights are the most common options used, but you can experiment with novelty or silhouettes.
+String lights are the most common option, but you can experiment with novelty or silhouettes.

 No matter what else you do, you need to make sure you’re using Christmas lights designed for outdoor use.

-If you use lights that are made for indoor use on your garage door, they’ll get damaged easily.
-It can also lead to a blown fuse.
+If you use lights made for indoor use on your garage door, they’ll get damaged easily and can blow a fuse.

 How to Connect Power to Your Lights

-Christmas lights can be powered in two ways: connecting a cable to a wall socket, or via battery.
+Christmas lights can be powered in two ways: by connecting a cable to a wall outlet or by battery.

 Plug-In Christmas Lights

-Most Christmas lights just plug in to an empty outlet and get powered by your home’s electrical supply.
-They’re easy, convenient and you don’t need to worry about whether they have enough battery to turn on.
+Most Christmas lights plug into an empty outlet and get powered by your home’s electrical supply.
+They’re easy and convenient, and you don’t need to worry whether they have enough battery to turn on.

 As with anything electrical in your home, you need to be careful.

-Make sure that the outlets works correctly.
+Make sure that the outlets work correctly.
 Both the cables and connections should be completely waterproof to avoid electricity mishaps that may be caused by melting snow.

-If possible, use an outlet with a weather cover to help.
-If moisture gets into your home’s electric circuits it could cause damage.
+Use an outlet with a weather cover to help.
+If moisture gets into your home’s electric circuits, it could cause damage.

 Solar or Battery-Powered Lights

-Battery powered lights usually only require simple AA batteries to run.
-They’re not as bright as the lights connected to your home’s electrical supply and don’t come in nearly as many styles.
+Battery-powered lights usually only require simple AA batteries to run.
+They’re not as bright as the lights connected to your home’s electrical supply and come in fewer styles.